-#4 Equipping and supporting employees both in the office and working remotely.
-Coping with increased levels of employee churn is another major issue, with 70% of technology buyers saying they are concerned by their organisation's ability to meet existing and emerging internal challenges resulting from staff turnover and changing employee expectations.
+Coping with increased levels of employee churn is another major issue.
+75% of technology buyers say they are concerned by their organization's ability to meet existing and emerging internal challenges resulting from staff turnover and changing employee expectations.
 Buyers also face their own departmental issues.
-When asked which challenges had the biggest impact on their team's ability to meet its goals and objectives, buyers highlighted two in particular: 'Employees taking on dramatically new roles and responsibilities' and 'Needing to do more with fewer resources'.
+When asked which challenges had the biggest impact on their team's ability to meet its goals and objectives, buyers highlighted two in particular: 'Needing to do more with fewer resources' and 'Employees taking on dramatically new roles and responsibilities'.
 There's a clear and positive take away for B2B vendor marketers here.
-The more that they can demonstrate to buyers how technology increases competitive edge without breaking the bank - as well as relieving cost concerns and employee churn while enabling more workforce productivity - the more they can drive sales.
+The more they can demonstrate to buyers how technology increases competitive edge without breaking the bank - as well as relieving cost concerns and employee churn while enabling more workforce productivity - the more they can drive sales.

-Technology marketing is adapting to change The B2B technology market has already been impacted by changes in the buyer landscape, but the marketer landscape is also evolving.
+66 Technology marketing is adapting to change The B2B technology market has already been impacted by changes in the buyer landscape, but the marketer landscape is also evolving.
 Shifts in spending priorities and operating models, in particular, reflect marketers' moves to better meet buyers' needs.
 Big budgets could be shrinking The need for technology grew during the pandemic, as it offered the resiliency and competitive edge businesses needed.
 This led to increased marketing budgets and a growing need for skilled marketing teams, which continued as the industry emerged from the pandemic, with tech marketers reporting significant increases in budgets and headcount in the 12 months to June 2022.
 This growth was consistent across all geographies, with the biggest YoY increase seen among vendors of software for data centers.
 However, the landscape has now shifted and the trend towards increased budgets looks to be in reverse.
 This new economic landscape will exacerbate the challenges marketers shared about securing budget in the future, particularly for brand marketing.

-Even though marketing has been embarking on a digital transition for a decade, the COVID crisis has accelerated not only the digitalisation of marketing, but also its "premiumisation".
+Even though marketing has been embarking on a digital transition for a decade. the COVID crisis has accelerated not only the digitization of marketing, but also its 'premiumization'.
 We did in 18 months what would have been done in 10 years.
-Marketing has evolved from the status of "adjustment variable" in reference to the famous advertising cuts in the event of a company's financial loss - to the status of being a "strategic function" of the company's business.
+Marketing has evolved from the status of 'adjustment variable' in reference to the famous advertising cuts in the event of a company's financial loss - to the status of being a 'strategic function' of the company's business.
 Marketing has become a real lever for growth.
 Proof of this is the impact of marketing investments on the growth of eCommerce during the pandemic."

-Jeremy Chapuis Director, EMEA Marketing Media Centre of Excellence.
-Lenovo 17.1% budget increase reported by marketers, on average.
+Jeremy Chapuis Director, EMEA Marketing Media Center of Excellence, Lenovo 23.5% 🔿 budget increase, on average, reported by marketers.